jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **The Life Star**: A rulebook based on Techvolution, governed by human technological adaption and natural selection that makes sure humanity never stalls when upgrading to the next technological age.

-**Plot**: Getting the extras to step up, grab hold of society's new digital levers of power, and become player gods who replace their ruling philosophy with Techvolution and therefore establish the era of mass-collaboration inside the Information Age.
+**Plot**: Getting the extras to step up, grab hold of society's new digital levers of power, and become player gods who replace their ruling philosophy with Techvolution and therefore establish the era of mass-collaboration inside the Internet Age.

 ![frontline](/img\diagrams\techvolution-frontline.jpg)
 _We're always had problems.
 It's up to regular people to use new tools and solve them.
 It's simply our turn today.
 It's nice to have you with us by the way :)_